linode/docs/docs/guides/networking/linode-network/linux-router-and-ip-forwarding/index.md

 1. **Deploy *at least* 2 Compute Instances** (or other virtual machines) to the same data center.
 All systems should be connected to the same private network, like a [VLAN](/docs/products/networking/vlans/).
 One system should be designated as the router and should also be connected to the public internet or a different private network.
 See [Deploy Compute Instances](#deploy-compute-instances).
 1. **Enable IP forwarding** on the Compute Instance designated as the router.
 See [Enable IP Forwarding](#enable-ip-forwarding).
 1. **Configure the routing software** on that same instance (the router).
-This guide covers using iptables, but you can also use other software.
-See [Configure iptables](#configure-iptables).
+This guide covers using nftables, iptables, or Firewalld.
+See [Configure the Routing Software](#configure-the-routing-software).
 1. **Define a gateway** on each system *other than* the router.
 This gateway should point to the router's IP address on that network.
 See [Define the Gateway](#define-the-gateway).

 ## Deploy Compute Instances

 To get started, you can use the Linode platform to deploy multiple Compute Instances.
 These can mimic a basic application that is operating on a private VLAN with a single router.
-If you already have an application deployed and just wish to know how to configure ip forwarding or iptables, you can skip this section.
+If you already have an application deployed and just wish to know how to configure ip forwarding or the router software, you can skip this section.

 1. Deploy 2 or more Compute Instances and designate one as the router.
 Each of these should be deployed to the same region.
 On the deployment page, you can skip the VLAN section for now.
 See [Creating a Compute Instance](/docs/products/compute/compute-instances/guides/create/) to learn how to deploy Linode Compute Instances.